-The Company has complied with these requirements at all times since commencing trading on 23 October 2018.
+The Company has complied with these requirements at all times since commencing trading on 23October 2018.

-14 Related party disclosures and investment management fees
+14. Related party disclosures and investment management fees

-Fees paid to the Company's Directors are disclosed in the Report on Remuneration Implementation on page 33 and in note 3 on page 49.
+Fees paid to the Company's Directors are disclosed in the Report on Remuneration Implementation within the Annual Report and in note 3.

 The Company paid management fees to AVI during the period amounting to £1,027,000.
 As at the period end, £33,000 remained outstanding in respect of management fees.
-As at 31 December 2019, AVI held 325,000 shares of the Company.
+As at 31 December 2019, AVI held 325,000 shares of the Company